Skip to main content

 • Enclomiphene ∞ This compound is a selective estrogen receptor modulator (SERM).
 It works by blocking estrogen receptors in the hypothalamus and pituitary gland.
 By preventing estrogen from binding to these receptors, it tricks the brain into thinking estrogen levels are low, which in turn stimulates the release of more LH and FSH.
 It can be used as part of a comprehensive protocol to support the body’s own testosterone production mechanisms.

 The combination of these agents creates a sophisticated system of biochemical recalibration.
-Testosterone is supplied externally for symptomatic relief, while or ensures the testes continue to receive the stimulus they need to function.
+Testosterone is supplied externally for symptomatic relief, while Gonadorelin or Enclomiphene ensures the testes continue to receive the stimulus they need to function.
 Anastrozole fine-tunes the hormonal balance by controlling estrogen conversion.
 This multi-faceted approach allows for the benefits of TRT without sacrificing fertility.

 Comparison of Male TRT Protocols